FushengHao/CPEA/README.md

 ## Training and inference
 Please see ./run.sh.

+## Quick start :fire: :fire: :fire:
+Please follow https://github.com/mrkshllr/FewTURE/tree/main to download the dataset and the pretrained ViT-small, put them in the corresponding folders, and run ./run.sh in bash shell.

 ## License
 This repository is released under the Apache 2.0 license as found in the [LICENSE](https://github.com/FushengHao/CPEA/blob/main/LICENSE) file.